jenkinsci/amazon-ecs-plugin/README.md

 ## Declarative Pipeline
 Declarative Pipeline support requires Jenkins 2.66+

 Declarative agents can be defined like shown below.
 You can also reuse pre-configured templates and override certain settings using `inheritFrom` to reference the Label field of the template that you want to use as preconfigured.
-Therefore Label is a single string and is not related to the usual nodes labels.
+Only one label is expected to be specified.

 _Note_: You have to configure list of settings to be allowed in the declarative pipeline first (see the Allowed Overrides setting).
 They are disabled by default for security reasons, to avoid non-privileged users to suddenly be able to change certain settings.